DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 * **Flexbox Mastery:** Gained practical experience using a combination of Flexbox properties (`display: flex`, `flex-direction`, `align-items`) and standard CSS (`margin-left`, `width: fit-content`, `margin: 0 auto`) to create a custom, centered layout.

 ---

+#### PLACEMENT OF CSS - Methods for applying styles

+### Course Step Number: 368
+### Date Researched: 2025-08-02

+### Key Learnings:

+* **Three Methods:** There are three distinct ways to apply CSS: inline, internal, and external.
+* **Precedence Hierarchy:** Inline styling has the highest precedence, followed by internal and then external styles.
+This hierarchy determines which style rule is applied in case of a conflict.
+* **Best Practice:** The best practice is to use external stylesheets to keep HTML and CSS code separate, which improves code organization and simplifies maintenance.

+---